For maximum protection, it’s important to

 receive ALL follow-up doses of the vaccines.

 is caused by bacteria found in soil.
-The bacteria enters the body through a wound, such as a deep cut.
+The bacteria enter the body through a wound, such as a deep cut.
 These bacteria produce a toxin in the body that causes serious, painful spasms and stiffness of all muscles.
-This can lead to “locking” of the jaw so a person cannot open his or her mouth, swallow or breathe.
+This can lead to a person not being able to open his or her mouth, swallow or breathe.
 Complete recovery from tetanus can take months.
 Three out of ten people who get tetanus die from the disease.
+Tdap vaccine protects adolescents from pertussis and also helps prevent spreading pertussis to infants and young children.

 is a very contagious bacterial disease that affects the respiratory system.
 The disease is transmitted through an infected person’s cough or sneeze, and causes weakness, sore throat, fever and swollen glands in the neck.
 Severe cases can also cause heart failure, paralysis, coma and death.
-Diphtheria, once caused thousands of deaths each year, is now seen infrequently in the United States thanks to high vaccination rates.
-Lower vaccination rates in other parts of the world continue to make this an important vaccination to receive to maintain protection against diphtheria.
+Diphtheria once caused thousands of deaths each year and is now rare in the United States thanks to high vaccination rates.
+However, diphtheria still occurs in other parts of the world, so continued vaccination is important.

 Pertussis (Whooping Cough)